Captured Knights were always

 'peasant's' automobile.The armor on a knight made him the tank of the

-There were 50-100 ways a knight could use just his armor to kill someone that I knew of and I was a woman (I bought armor
+There were a dozen ways or more that a knight could use just his armor to kill someone that I knew of and I was a woman (I bought armor

 for the queen's guards so I knew a bit about it).
 Mostly a knight would just